melt-umn/Abella-AG-Interface/silver_compilation/BasicEncoding.md

 The purpose of the equation relations is to ensure that the attributes in a decorated tree obey the equations given for them, so we need to encode all the equations.
-If the equations for inherited attributes branch, we need to encode the cartesian production of the clause sets for all the equations.
+If the equations for inherited attributes branch, we need to encode the Cartesian production of the clause sets for all the equations.
 If a production does not have an equation for a particular inherited attribute, we still create a definitional cause for the production in the component relation, but without a body.
-This means that the set of equations is vacuously satsified, since there are no equations.
+This means that the set of equations is vacuously satisfied, since there are no equations.

+In systems where relations are assumed to be extensible, such as Prolog, we don't need to have declared full equation relations and defined component equation relations.
+We can simply define the clauses which go into the component relation in Abella directly as clauses of the full relation.

 If we have an equation or equations to encode, the precondition is the encoding of the equation's expression (`el` in `encode Env e el ex`